kellyr27/MCTS-Algorithm/README.md

 # Monte Carlo Tree Search Implementation

 ## Project Description
-Implementation of the Monte Carlo Tree Search (MCTS) algorithm through deterministic game Connect Four.
-The algorithm implemented is independent of the game, so it can be implemented with any two player, deterministic game.
-Implemented in NodeJS.
+This project implements the Monte Carlo Tree Search (MCTS) algorithm for the deterministic game Connect Four.
+Notably, the algorithm's versatility enables its application to any two-player deterministic game.
+The implementation is written in Node.js.

-Originally implemented for Major Project for COMP4121 Advanced Algorithms (UNSW, Australia).
+Originally developed as a Major Project for COMP4121 Advanced Algorithms at UNSW, Australia.

 ## Run Project

-Format to run this project in the command line in the file directory:
+To run this project from the command line in the project directory, use the following format:
 ```console
 node index.js {Number of games simulated} {Number of iterations for MCTS AI 1} {Number of iterations for MCTS AI 2}
 ```

-For example running the following line in the command line:
+For example, running the following command:
 ```console
 node index.js 1000 10 100
 ```
-The output for this should be something like below (not exact figures as output is probabilistic):
+would produce output similar to the following (actual figures may vary due to probabilistic nature):
 ```console
 P1 wins: 69     P2 wins:  931   Draws:  0
 ```
-This simulated 1000 games between an MCTS with 1000 iterations against an MCTS with 100 iterations.
+This simulates 1000 games between an MCTS AI with 10 iterations and an MCTS AI with 100 iterations.

-Note: Number of games must be even as each AI plays an equal amount of games as 'X' and 'O'.
+Note: The number of games must be even, as each AI plays an equal number of games as 'X' and 'O'.